The Lord appeared to us in the past, saying:

 I pray for every single woman who says these words to me.
 If you’re nodding along to this, then know I prayed for you as I wrote this post, and as I wrote my books.
 Even the most faithful women of God can find themselves dealing with anxiety.
 It doesn’t mean that you’re doing something wrong, or being a “bad Christian.”
 It does mean that you can learn to deal with anxiety, to use organization and intentional surrender as tools to help you fight it.
 I’ve learned that, and I would love to share what I learned with you through my writing.

 My blog, and the idea of my books, may bring out any of these feelings of you, and more!
 But please know that no matter how you react to the idea of organizing with Christ to clear out your spiritual clutter, you are never, ever alone in feeling that way.

 Other sisters in Christ are right there with you, feeling the same way.
-I’m right there with you to encourage and help you in any way I can—with my books or even with personal coaching or consulting.
+I’m right there with you to encourage and help you in any way I can with my books.
 And of course, God is right there with you, loving you no matter how “organized” you are.

 Take the Challenge:

 When you hear or read about new organizing ideas, what’s your knee-jerk reaction?
 Open to it?
 Discouraged?
 Overwhelmed?
 You may want to check out my Unexpected Organizing series here on the Organizing You blog and decide to try one thing that would make your life easier, and more importantly, ease your heart.
 Or, go for it—get Organizing You and start clearing out your spiritual clutter with Jesus!

 Tell me about it: